 A period of non-enrollment does not reinstate financial aid eligibility.
 Students who are readmitted to ESU will have their financial aid progress reviewed and all previous coursework will be measured according to these procedures upon reentry.

 To be eligible to receive Title IV federal student aid (i.e., Pell Grant, Direct Student Loan, Perkins Loan, FSEOG, Work-Study, PLUS Loans), students must maintain satisfactory progress as stated in East Stroudsburg University’s Financial Aid Satisfactory Academic Progress (SAP) Policy.
 This policy complies with the U.S. Department of Education federal regulation Section 668.32.

 The Financial Aid Office reviews academic progress annually after spring grades are processed.
 Students who do not meet the satisfactory academic progress requirement are notified of their ineligibility for Federal Title IV Aid and have the option to appeal.
 Please download a copy of the Satisfactory Academic Progress Appeal form.
-The deadline to appeal is January 25, 2019.
+Please see appeal form for deadlines for submissions.
 All applications received after the deadline will not be considered.
 The submission of an appeal application does not guarantee the reinstatement of eligibility for federal aid.
 Students are strongly encouraged to make payment arrangements with the Bursar’s Office while their appeals are being considered.

 Recognizing the personal and sensitive nature of a student’s request, the appeal materials are held in strict confidentiality and should be addressed to the Financial Aid Appeals Committee.
 It is important to complete and submit this application in the manner described.
 Some examples of reasons for an appeal may include: